Birdcatcher (horse): Breeding

 Foaled in 1833 at the Brownstown Stud, in Ireland, Birdcatcher was by the Irish Thoroughbred stallion Sir Hercules, who lost only once, in the St Leger Stakes in 1829.
 Birdcatcher's dam, Guiccioli, who had a successful career as a racehorse, foaled the chestnut colt when she was 10.
-She was also the granddam of another well-known racehorse, Selim, and dam to a full-brother of Birdcatcher, Faugh-a-Ballagh.
+She was also the granddam of another well-known racehorse, Selim, and dam to a full-brother of Birdcatcher, Faugh-a-Ballagh, who in winning the St Leger in 1844 became the first Irish-bred horse to win an English classic.

 Description

 Birdcatcher was said to have been small, only 15.3 hh, but he had an expressive head, a well-arched neck, and nicely sloping shoulder.
 His back was short and compact, his loin was deep, and his hindquarters were strong and muscular.
 His forearms and thighs were large and strong, and attached to fine, light legs.
-He had an elastic stride, that no doubt helped him to win as many races as he did.
+He had an elastic stride that no doubt helped him to win as many races as he did.

 Birdcatcher had a large star and narrow blaze, white halfway up to the hock on the left hind.
 He also had ticking, or white hairs scattered throughout his flanks and at the base of the tail.
 He passed this trait onto many offspring, including Daniel O'Rourke, so often that the marking came to be called to Birdcatcher ticks.
 This marking differs from the small white spots known as Birdcatcher spots, and from the dark spots called Bend-Or spots.